wilsonfreitas/awesome-quant/README.md

 - [financialnoob-misc](https://github.com/financialnoob/misc) - Codes from @financialnoob's posts
 - [MesoSim Options Trading Strategy Library](https://github.com/deltaray-io/strategy-library) - Free and public Options Trading strategy library for MesoSim.
 - [Quant-Finance-With-Python-Code](https://github.com/lingyixu/Quant-Finance-With-Python-Code) - Repo for code examples in Quantitative Finance with Python by Chris Kelliher
+- [QuantFinanceTraining](https://github.com/JoaoJungblut/QuantFinanceTraining) - This repository contains codes that were executed during my training in the CQF (Certificate in Quantitative Finance).
+The codes are organized by class, facilitating navigation and reference.